 Every family is different, but here are some moving essentials that should be packed separately to make moving day a success!

-Moving Day Essential #1: Clean Bedding & Pillows
+Moving Day Essential #1: Clean Bedding and Pillows

 One of the last things you’ll do before packing boxes into a truck is to strip your bed.
 If those linens are clean enough, pack them away separately.
 Then, when you arrive at your new home, you can make the bed.